 1. Seated Cat-Cow

-Sit at the edge of your chair, feet flat.
-Inhale and arch your back pushing chest forward (cow).
-Exhale and round your back tucking chin to chest (cat).
-Repeat 8–10 times.
-Decompresses the entire spine.
+Sit at the edge of your chair with feet flat on the floor.
+Inhale and arch your back, pushing your chest forward (cow).
+Exhale and round your back, tucking your chin to your chest (cat).
+Repeat 8 to 10 times.
+This decompresses the entire spine and is the single most effective seated stretch for lower back relief.

 2. Seated Spinal Twist

 Sit tall.
-Place your right hand on the back of the chair, left hand on your right knee.
-Gently twist right and hold 20–30 seconds.
+Place your right hand on the back of your chair, left hand on your right knee.
+Gently twist to the right and hold 20 to 30 seconds.
 Switch sides.
+This targets the thoracic and lumbar spine, where most office workers carry tension.

 3. Hip Flexor Chair Stretch

 Scoot to the edge of your chair.
-Slide your right foot back until the heel lifts.
+Slide your right foot back until the heel lifts off the floor.
 Sit tall and feel the stretch in the front of your right hip.
-Hold 30 seconds each side.
+Hold 30 seconds on each side.
+Tight hip flexors are the primary driver of lower back pain in office workers.

 4. Seated Forward Fold

-Sit at the edge of your chair, feet flat.
-Slowly fold forward, letting hands hang toward the floor.
-Hold 30–60 seconds and breathe deeply.
+Sit at the edge of your chair with feet flat.
+Slowly fold forward, letting your hands hang toward the floor.
+Hold 30 to 60 seconds and breathe deeply.
+This releases the hamstrings and lower back simultaneously.

 5. Chest Opener

-Clasp hands behind your back.
-Sit tall, squeeze shoulder blades together, and lift your chest.
-Hold 20–30 seconds.
+Clasp your hands behind your back.
+Sit tall, squeeze your shoulder blades together, and lift your chest.
+Hold 20 to 30 seconds.
+Hours of typing round the shoulders forward — this directly counteracts that pattern.

 Sit tall.
 Cross your right ankle over your left knee.
-Gently press down on your right knee and lean slightly forward.
+Gently press down on your right knee and lean slightly forward until you feel a stretch in your right glute.
 Hold 30 seconds each side.
+This targets the piriformis, a muscle that commonly causes sciatic-style lower back pain in desk workers.

 7. Neck and Shoulder Rolls

-Drop your right ear to your right shoulder.
+Drop your right ear toward your right shoulder.
 Hold 15 seconds.
-Roll across to the left.
-Roll shoulders backward 5 times, then forward 5 times.
+Roll slowly across to the left.
+Then roll your shoulders backward 5 times and forward 5 times.
+Upper back and neck tension directly feeds into lower back pain through postural compensation.

 8. Standing Lumbar Extension

 Stand behind your chair.
-Place hands on your lower back.
+Place your hands on your lower back.
 Gently arch backwards, looking slightly upward.
-Hold 5 seconds, repeat 5 times.
+Hold 5 seconds and repeat 5 times.
+This is the most direct lower back stretch at desk level — it counteracts the forward flexion of sitting.

 9. Standing Hip Circles

-Stand with feet hip-width apart, hands on hips.
-Circle hips clockwise 8 times, then counterclockwise 8 times.
+Stand with feet hip-width apart and hands on your hips.
+Circle your hips clockwise 8 times, then counterclockwise 8 times.
+This mobilises the lumbar spine and sacroiliac joint, which stiffen quickly during prolonged sitting.

 10. Standing Hamstring Stretch

-Place one heel on a low surface.
-Keep your leg straight and hinge forward slightly at the hips.
+Place one heel on a low surface such as a chair or step.
+Keep your leg straight and hinge forward slightly at the hips until you feel a stretch down the back of your leg.
 Hold 30 seconds each side.
+Tight hamstrings pull directly on the lower back and are almost universally tight in office workers.

 👉 Source: NHS: Back Pain Exercises Guide